 What Are Therapist Apps?

-Mobile mental health applications, or apps, have a lot to offer modern-day therapists.
+Mobile apps for mental healthhave a lot to offer modern-day therapists.
 Apps can help therapists streamline and automate repetitive, but crucial office tasks, such as scheduling and filing, and coding documents.
 For patients, there are therapist apps that make it easier for them to obtain care remotely.
 No matter what tasks a therapist would like to automate or streamline, there is probably an app for it.

 Later in the article, we’ll cover a list of some of the most popular apps for therapists and what they can do for both organizations and patients.